ph4nt0mbyt3/Carrie/README.md

-This code is designed to kill multiple process based on Company Name of the process, and can be changed to use Description instead
+This code is designed to kill multiple process based on Company Name of the processes, and can be changed to use Description instead.

 ```
  static List<uint> GetProcessIdsByCompanyName(string companyName)